-Christmas is almost here!
-If you’re searching for a last-minute cookie recipe, you’ve come to the right place.
-Classic melt in your mouth shortbread comes together quickly and is guaranteed to be a hit with Santa (or on the family baking tray).
+Christmas is on its way!
+If you’re searching for an easy cookie recipe to get in the holiday spirit, you’ve come to the right place.
+Classic melt-in-your-mouth shortbread comes together quickly and is guaranteed to be a hit with Santa (or on the family baking tray).

 Soft Shortbread Cookies for Christmas

 I’ve tried a lot of shortbread recipes over the years, and this one is my favourite.
 Once you try a cornstarch-based recipe, you won’t go back.
 The cornstarch ones give a much smoother texture and the dough is easier to work with.

 Word to the wise–do not substitute margarine for butter.
 The recipe will not work.
 Ask me how I know…

 I wanted to share a funny story with you about these shortbread cookies.
 If you don’t like stories, just skip to the end of the post for the recipe.
 Here it goes:

 One year my family spent Christmas in Jamaica meeting our new in-laws.
 It was a wonderful, relaxing vacation, but I was missing Canadian Christmas just a bit.
 So we decided that we would make our new Jamaican family some of our favourite Christmas baking.